Gbhavya123/SafeChat/README.md

 3. If safe → message is posted

-4. If harmful → message is blocked/hidden
+4. If Toxic/harmful → message is blocked/hidden

 5. User receives a polite alternative suggestion